pjolayres/next-typescript-workspace/README.md

 npm start
 ```

-This build will transpile the server using babel and build a production bundle of the next website.
+This script will transpile the server using tsc and build a production bundle of the website.

+## VS Code debugging
+1. `npm run dev`
+2. Open debugging panel and select `Local: Attach to Node` and press **F5**.

+This script run in development mode as usuall.
+It is already configured to allow a debugger to attach to it at any point after running by using `--inspect` in the `dev:start` npm script.
+However, if it is necessary to debug the server initialization, it will be necessary to change `--inspect` into `--inspect-brk` so that the server does not start execution until a debugger is attached.

 ## Experiments
 - [x] Typescript client and server
-- [ ] Nodemon-based dev server
+- [x] Nodemon-based dev server
+- [x] VS Code server debugging
 - [ ] Server-side and client-side fetch
 - [ ] Url/query parameters
 - [ ] Prettier configuration